deviousdevops/ie-bank-2024/docs/cloud_architect.md

 **Design Features:**
 - **Resource Scaling**:
   - Development and UAT environments use lower-cost service tiers.
-  - Production leverages autoscaling to adjust resource usage based on traffic demands.
+  - Production leverages autoscaling to adjust resource usage based on traffic demands. <!-- we need to configure this  -->

 - **Static Web Hosting**:
   - Vue.js frontend is hosted on Azure Static Web Apps, minimizing hosting costs.
 - **Efficient Resource Utilization**:
   - Consolidated logging and monitoring using a single Log Analytics Workspace.
-  - Scheduled database scaling during non-peak hours for Development and UAT.

 ### 4. Performance Efficiency